erdtch/yolo_trainer_with_python/README.md

         git clone https://github.com/pjreddie/darknet
         cd darknet

-for runing on GPU you need to change some config on "Makefile", if not skip this.
+For runing on GPU you need to change some config on "Makefile", if not skip this.

     1. edit GPU = 1 on top of the file